 As a former middle school math teacher and now math education researcher, Dr. Jamaal Sharif Matthews grounds examples, strategies, and narratives within the domain of mathematics instruction.
-He will discuss why and how the uncertainty of belongingness in math classes is particularly rife for many adolescents.
+He discusses why and how the uncertainty of belongingness in math classes is particularly rife for many adolescents.

-This edWebinar will underscore mindsets and practices teachers can develop to assuage the assault against belonging and to become proactive in restoring equity and opportunity in classrooms that serve students from disenfranchised backgrounds.
+This edWebinar underscores mindsets and practices teachers can develop to assuage the assault against belonging and to become proactive in restoring equity and opportunity in classrooms that serve students from disenfranchised backgrounds.

-This session will be of particular benefit to preK-12 and higher education teachers and school and district leaders.
-There will be time to get your questions answered at the end of the presentation.
+This session is of particular benefit to preK-12 and higher education teachers and school and district leaders.

 About the Presenters